panoply/relapse/readme.md

 # Relapse

-An [A11y](https://www.a11yproject.com/) compliant, lightweight (1.8kb gzip) and dependency free toggle library for collapsible accordions.
-Written in TypeScript and distributed in ES6 this tiny little module flaunts an extensive API.
+An [A11y](https://www.a11yproject.com/) compliant, lightweight (1.9kb gzip) dependency free toggle utility for collapsible accordions.
+Written in TypeScript and distributed in ES6 this tiny little module flaunts an extensive API for usage in modern web projects,

 ### Key Features

-- Minimal markup (2 element node tree).
+- Minimal markup (2 element node tree)
-- Silky smooth transitions.
+- Silky smooth transitions
+- Drop-in solution with no complexities
 - Accessibility support
-- Functional and pure, no classes or prototype.
+- Functional and pure, no classes or prototype
 - Event dispatching with global context access

 ### Installation